-Following the unsuccessful tender to select the Agency's permanent premises in Ljubljana in 2012 and the selection of the Agency's final premises in 2013, the Agency completed its relocation in early 2014.
+Following the unsuccessful tender for the selection of the Agency's permanent premises in Ljubljana, in 2012 and the selection of the Agency's final premises in 2013, the Agency completed its relocation in early 2014.
 Thanks to the mitigating measures taken, the relocation did not negatively impact the Agency's work process and attainment of objectives.

 The above risks were successfully managed in the course of the year.
-The risk related to implementing REMIT proved to be, as expected, the major threat to the implementation of the Agency's objectives.
+The risk related to the implementation of REMIT proved to be, as expected, the major threat to the implementation of the Agency's objectives.